Best of 2017: Financial Analysts Journal, CFA Digest, and In Practice

 Marie Brière, Jonathan Peillex, and Loredana Ureche-Rangau propose a new decomposition of the variability of SR mutual fund returns that isolates the contribution of SR screening, allowing it to be compared with other, traditional sources of performance.

-Top CFA Digest Summaries of 2017
+Top CFA Institute Journal Review Summaries of 2017

 Record-low or even negative interest rates in developed markets are a result of monetary stimuli to stabilize output.
 The authors investigate the consequences of this new policy for the economy, capital markets, and consumers, as well as its role in fighting the recent financial crisis.